aditya-K2/gomp/docs/index.md

 ## Music Directory

 The Most Essential config option is `MUSIC_DIRECTORY` It is the path to your Music Folder that you have provided to mpd in the `mpd.conf` file.
-If you do not provide the path to the `MUSIC_DIRECTORY` then goMP parses the mpd.conf file for the `music_directory` option ( It is to be noted that goMP assumes that your mpd.conf file is at `$HOME/.config/mpd/mpd.conf`
+If you do not provide the path to the `MUSIC_DIRECTORY` then gomp parses the mpd.conf file for the `music_directory` option ( It is to be noted that gomp assumes that your mpd.conf file is at `$HOME/.config/mpd/mpd.conf`

 ```yml